Edward C. Prado

 Edward Charles Prado (born June 7, 1947) is an American diplomat who is a former United States ambassador to Argentina from 2018 to 2021.
 He is a former United States circuit judge of the United States Court of Appeals for the Fifth Circuit.

 Background

 Prado was born in San Antonio, Texas on June 7, 1947.
 He received an Associate of Arts degree from San Antonio College in 1967.
 He received a Bachelor of Arts degree from the University of Texas at Austin in May 1969 and received his Juris Doctor in 1972 from University of Texas School of Law.

 Prado served as an assistant district attorney in the Bexar County District Attorney's office.
 Thereafter, in 1976 he served in the Federal Public Defender's office in the Western District of Texas as an assistant public defender.
 In 1980, Prado was appointed to serve as a Texas state district judge in Bexar County.
-In 1981, President Ronald Reagan appointed Prado to serve as the United States attorney for the Western District of Texas.
-He continued to serve as the US attorney until he became a federal judge.
+In 1981, President Ronald Reagan appointed Prado to serve as the United States Attorney for the Western District of Texas.
+He served as US Attorney until becoming a federal judge in March 1984.